zslhg903/NINA/NINA/Documentation/NINA.md

 Dithering is an important part of the imaging process.
 The benefit of dithering will be a clearer image with less pattern noise and more detail since the image will be shifted by a few pixels with a dithering request.

-NINA supports dithering out of the box utilizing PHD2 and makes it easy to set up and have it running.
+N.I.N.A. supports dithering out of the box utilizing PHD2 and makes it easy to set up and have it running.
 There are a few prerequisites to be able to dither your images during a sequence.

 - A mount needs to be connected
-- PHD2 needs to be be running, guiding and also connected to NINA
+- PHD2 needs to be be running, guiding and also connected to N.I.N.A.
   - The PHD2 settings in the [Equipment Settings](#settings-equipment) need to be set up
 - Dithering needs to be enabled in the sequence

 ### PHD2 Settings

-You need to enable the Option "Enable Server" in PHD2 so NINA can connect to PHD2 to get the current guiding and RMS data as well as send dithering commands.
+You need to enable the Option "Enable Server" in PHD2 so N.I.N.A. can connect to PHD2 to get the current guiding and RMS data as well as send dithering commands.

 > The setting to enable it is in PHD2 under ```Tools -> Enable Server```

 ![PHD2 Settings](images/usage-dithering-settings-phd2.png)

-The settings for NINA in the [Equipment Settings](#settings-equipment) can be left at their defaults.
+The settings for N.I.N.A. in the [Equipment Settings](#settings-equipment) can be left at their defaults.
 The PHD2 Server Port of `4400` is correct and so is the the server URL of `localhost` since we assume PHD2 is running on the local computer.

 > If you use a different computer to guide you need to change the server URL to the IP or Hostname of the guiding server.